albill/makehacklearn/_posts/2013-06-19-cals-dreambox.md

 categories:
 - Technology
 ---
 A few weeks ago, it was announced that there was now a 3D printing vending machine over at UC, Berkeley (aka "Cal") now.
 This is the creation of [Dreambox](http://3dreambox.com/), some startup or somesuch doing 3D printing vending machines.
 Without a lot of data, I sent my trusty minion (I mean "friend"), [Zed Lopez](http://zedlopez.com/), over to take a look at it for me.
-Zed works on campus so it was (mostly) convenient for him to do so.
 He took a few photos with his phone and I put them up as a [flickr set](http://www.flickr.com/photos/albill/sets/72157634077943904/).

 <p style="text-align:center"><a href="http://www.flickr.com/photos/albill/9021270666/" title="IMG_20130611_141435 by albill, on Flickr"><img src="http://farm4.staticflickr.com/3793/9021270666_d7b25b56a5_z.jpg" width="480" height="640" alt="IMG_20130611_141435"></a></p>